AstraKairos/astrakairos/README.md

 ---

-### v2.0 & Beyond: The Time-Domain Astrophysics Framework 🔮
+### Future Development: The Time-Domain Astrophysics Framework 🔮
 *Expand AstraKairos into a general-purpose platform for time-domain astrophysics.*

 **Variable Stars Module:**